 Sew a One of a Kind Pretty Tea Towel

 These pretty tea towels are large and the material coordinates with a cushion I made.
-You could also make matching table runners or curtain tie backs or heating pads as well.
-The spring line of adorable tea towels in the stores are too cute to leave on the shelf; I always grab at least four.
-I still prefer these as they are larger and one of a kind.
+Using your own material accents you can make matching table runners or curtain tie backs or heating pads as well.
+Although the Spring line of adorable tea towels in the stores are too cute to leave on the shelf; I always grab at least four of them.
+But I still prefer these pretty DIY tea towels as they are larger, fun to make and one of a kind.

 My first choice was to sew my own flour sack clothes, but there was no flour sack material to be found.
-Plan B was to use purchased flour sack tea towels so that’s what I did.
-I purchased the largest flour sack clothes I could find 30″ by 36″.
+Purchased flour sack tea towels were available so I purchased the largest flour sack clothes I could find 30″ by 36″.

 For this post I made two different styles, each one requires the same supplies.